chorecycle/chorecycle-project/README.md

 ### Environment Setup

+There are various files named `template.env` in the project.
+These are to facilitate using [Docker Compose](https://docs.docker.com/compose/) for development.
+(Do not rely on the production environments having support for
+Docker Compose.)

+For each `template.env` file, make a copy of it in the same folder, and name the copy `.env` (with nothing before the dot).
+In each `.env` file, fill in the appropriate values for the environment variables.

+The `.env` files will contain sensitive information, so make sure that `.gitignore` is configured to **NOT** include those files in version control.

+The production environments will also need the appropriate environment variables to be set somehow.

+---

-The **chorecycle-restful** module requires an environment variable called `database.url` containing the url of the PostgreSQL database that it should use.
+One of the aforementioned environment variables is `spring.datasource.url`, which is required by the **chorecycle-restful** module.
+It contains the url of the PostgreSQL database that the Restful service should use.
 The url should be formatted as follows:

-`jdbc:postgresql://username:password@server:port/path`

-If the url does not have a path, it should end with a slash after the port.

-This url should be kept secret, so it's important that .gitignore is configured to **NOT** include it in version control.
+`jdbc:postgresql://server:port/path`

 ### Spring Profiles

-Besides the default Spring profile, there is also a profile called `dev`.
-The `dev` profile should be used for development.
+Besides the default Spring profile, there is also a profile called `dev`, which should be used for development.